emilkrebs/emilkrebs/README.md

 ### Hi there 👋

 I'm a developer who really likes coding.
+Currently building a highly efficient AI Learning Application to empower students all around the world, along with modern AI-assisted medical tools.

 🔗 Creator of  [vailnote.com](https://vailnote.com).